 What Kind of Finish is Best?

 Painting with a bright color can add character to your home, but it will require more upkeep.
+While you may choose colors like yellow or red for an inviting front door, you may want to make a different choice for your garage door.
 Any paint will chip, while an oil stain will stick with your door much longer.
 Paint is a surface finish, while oil-based stains seep into the wood, providing greater protection.
 Wood garage doors allow flexibility in your stain choices and color options.
 Be sure to choose a finish that complements the color scheme of your home.

 Consider Purchasing a Composite Wood-Inlay Door

 You might not want to sacrifice the appeal of wood, but might be hesitant to take on the responsibilities of wood garage door upkeep.
 Wood garage doors offer more character than steel, but a middle ground that might satisfy your desires and relieve your concerns is a steel garage door fronted with a composite wood inlay.
 This option provides all the glorious attraction of wood without the same level of required care.

 Contact Accent Garage Doors if you need garage door repair or replacement, or for more information on how to maintain a wood garage door.